 In 1458, church was rebuilt by the local heir of Strońsko, the coat of arms Doliwa, and in 1600 a timber chapel was added.
 In 1726, the castellan Kazimierz Walewski enlarged the church by building a nave, a brick sacristy, a chapel and a porch.
 Unfortunately, the western wall of the church was dismantled along with the inner gallery and towers.
 The last transformation of the church passed in the early twentieth century, when the half-timbered porch was demolished and a new, larger one was built in its place, and a tower and northern chapel was built.

-Inside, the church on the west side was a gallery (matroneum), communicated with the nave by a staircase, which relic is the preserved niche in the western part of the northern wall of the nave.
-The inner face of the romanesque walls was not plastered.
-On the other hand, the presence of medieval polychromes, located directly on the surface of the unplastered wall, was found.
-The church had probably an open roof truss.
+Inside, the church on the west side had a gallery, connected to the nave through a staircase, the relic of which is a niche in the western part of the northern wall of the nave.
+Probably the gallery was supported on two pillars.
+The inner face of the Romanesque walls was not plastered.
+However, the presence of medieval polychromes in the chancel was found directly on the surface of the unplastered wall.
+The church was probably covered with an open roof truss above the nave.
+The chancel had a brick barrel vault, and from the nave side it was closed with a semicircular arcade.
+The pillars of the arch and the apses were straight, not moulded.

-Filipowicz P., Kajzer L., Lechowicz Z., Późnoromański, ceglany kościół w Strońsku nad Wartą w świetle najnowszych badań [w:] Architektura romańska w Polsce, Gniezno 2009.
+Filipowicz P., Kajzer L., Lechowicz Z., Późnoromański, ceglany kościół w Strońsku nad Wartą w świetle najnowszych badań [w:] Architektura romańska w Polsce.
+Nowe odkrycia i interpretacje, red.
+T.Janiak, Gniezno 2009.